-How to pair and connect a RS6000 in SPP mode - as a Slave with a Windows 10?
+How to pair and connect a RS6000 in SPP mode as a peripheral device with Windows 10?

 Resolution / Answer

-1.4 Continue to press and hold the Restore Key for about five seconds until a chirp is heard and the Scan LEDs flash green.
+- Continue to press and hold the Restore Key for about five seconds until you hear a beep.
+(The scanner's LED should be flashing green light.)

 The RS6000 is now in its factory default configuration.

-1. Right click the Bluetooth icon and select Add a Bluetooth Device
+- Right-click the Bluetooth icon and select Add a Bluetooth Device.

-2. Select [+] Add Bluetooth or other device
+- Select [+] Add Bluetooth or other device.

-3. Select Bluetooth (mice, keyboards, pens, or audio and other kinds of Bluetooth devices)
+- Select Bluetooth (Mice, keyboards, pens, or audio and other kinds of Bluetooth devices).

-5. Wait for the connection and setup to complete
+- Wait for the connection and setup to complete.

-6. Once device is paired and ready, we can now check the assigned COM ports.
+- Once the device is paired and ready, check the assigned COM ports.

-7. Right click the Bluetooth icon and select Open Settings
+- Right-click the Bluetooth icon and select Open Settings.

-11. Open TeraTerm, select Serial and the virtual COM port set for the RS6000 connection.
-Example COM9.
+- Open TeraTerm, select Serial and the virtual COM port set for the RS6000 connection.
+(Example: COM9)